fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 • Provide a blueprint with detailed measurements of the building, space, or container to be bonded.

-Some classes of warehouses will have additional requirements, so be sure to check with official CBP guidelines during the application process.
-Also, be ready to provide a list of names, addresses, and even fingerprints of individuals who will have access to sensitive information, such as official port records.
+Some classes of warehouses have additional requirements, so be sure to check with official CBP guidelines during the application process.

 Leave a Reply